REGISTRATION IN AUSTRALIA AND THE USA

 • NSW Architects Registration Board

 • Architects Registration Board of Victoria

 • Board of Architects of Tasmania

 Some state or territorial boards may want further information from the New Zealand Registered Architects Board (NZRAB) regarding the applicant’s registration status, but they will advise.

 The national and federal architects' registration bodies of Australia, the USA and New Zealand are signatories to the Australia, United States of America, New Zealand Mutual Recognition Arrangement.

 This means that a New Zealand (or Australian) architect is eligible for licensure in those US states and territories that have chosen to be parties to the arrangement.
-Currently these are Alabama, Alaska, Arizona, California, Colorado, District of Columbia, Connecticut, Iowa, Kansas, Louisiana, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia and Wisconsin.
+Currently these are Alabama, Alaska, Arizona, California, Colorado, Connecticut, District of Columbia, Iowa, Kansas, Louisiana, Maryland, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia and Wisconsin.

 To be eligible, an applicant from New Zealand must: